Safeguarding

 In 2022 we joined others across the rail industry in signing the Rough Sleeping on Rail Charter, aimed at reducing rough sleeping and safeguarding those most vulnerable.
 We are working with Network Rail and the British Transport Police to progress and deliver its commitments.

-This summer, at Richmond station, we also supported British Transport Police, the Metropolitan Police and Richmond Borough Council to provide a safe haven for women and girls, during evenings out in Richmond town centre.
-This initiative will continue in December and operate into 2023.
+This summer, at Richmond station, we also supported British Transport Police, the Metropolitan Police and Richmond Borough Council to provide a Safe Space for anyone who feels vulnerable, during evenings out in Richmond town centre.
+This initiative has continued throughout 2023 and into 2024.

 Railway Fatalities and Suicides